tal2910/hemispheric-eeg/PROMPTS.md

 - Test coverage extended to 71 tests, including a dedicated `tests/test_provider_failures.py` that asserts partial stats survive `ConnectionResetError`, `MemoryError`, `OSError`, and the chunk-zero immediate-failure case.

 ---

-eting this brief and the data team's supplied files.